A GIFT IN YOUR WILL

 Another possibility is to name the Brain & Behavior Research Foundation as a contingent beneficiary of assets you have designated for a loved one, should that person no longer be alive at the time of your death.

-Your attorney is in the best position to tell you which approach is best.
+Your attorney is in the best position to recommend which approach is best.

 A Charitable Gift Annuity is an investment in both you and the Brain & Behavior Research Foundation that ensures the future of everything that’s important to you and your loved ones.